tkslucas/ME433AdvancedMechatronics/README.md

 ## TODO

-### HW 11
-- Record Video (just coding)

 ### HW 12
-- Get OV7670 Camera
-- No submission for now
+- Record Video

 ### HW 13
-- Get MPU6050 IMU sensor
+- Get new MPU6050 IMU sensor (for some reason mine is not working)
 - Record Video

 ## Final Project